zgabievi/awesome-fe-resources/README.md

 - [Grid Critters](https://gridcritters.com) - Completely learn CSS Grid once and for all by playing Grid Critters: the game of Grid mastery.
 Your journey begins on the mysterious planet Grideros.
 Your mission is to use your ship's powerful Grid tool to save alien critters from extinction.
 - [Flexbox Zombies](https://flexboxzombies.com) - This is an Educational Game.
 Each section unravels part of the plot, gives you expertise over a new flexbox concept, and presents zombie survival challenges that force you to solidify your new skills like your life depends on it.
 - [Tiny Helpers](https://tiny-helpers.dev/) - A collection of free single-purpose online tools for web developers.
+- [JavaScript Questions](https://github.com/lydiahallie/javascript-questions) - From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit, or prepare for your coding interview!